When Women Stop Holding Everything Together

 Imbalances become harder to ignore.

-If I’m no longer the one who holds everything together, who am I?
+And underneath all of that is often the deeper question, "If I'm no longer the one who holds everything together, who am I?"

-It is identity change.
+It's identity change.

-Because overfunctioning was never only about productivity.
+Because overfunctioning was never only about getting things done.

 More honesty.